Join the Countryside Volunteers

 - Patrolling sites

-- Providing information and advice to visitors
+- Providing information to visitors

-- Promoting the safety of visitors and the protection of landscape and wildlife
+- Protecting the landscape and wildlife

 - Carrying out small scale routine maintenance and repair work

-- Maintaining a site diary.
+- Keeping a site diary

 - Staffing the visitor centres